Head Shoulders Knees & Toes

 "Head Shoulders Knees & Toes" is a song by French DJ duo Ofenbach and German DJ duo Quarterhead featuring vocals by American singer Norma Jean Martine.
 It was released through Ofenbach Music, Spinnin' Records, and Warner Music on 8 May 2020.

 Composition

-The song was described as "an unapologetically dancy anthem" while Martine's "raw, scorched soul vocals open the track before an upbeat kick chimes in".
 Lyrically, the song is about "the feeling of being in love from head to toe" and is reminiscent of the children's song with the same name.

 Music video

 The accompanying music video was released on 7 August 2020 was directed by Antoine Casanova.
 The clip features a nostalgic VHS-tinged filter.